openresty/lua-nginx-module/README.markdown

         ...
     end

 This function will not return until all the subrequests terminate.
 The total latency is the longest latency of the subrequests, instead of their sum.

+When you don't know inadvance how many subrequests you want to issue, you can use Lua tables for both requests and responses.
+For instance,

+    -- construct the requests table
+    local reqs = {}
+    table.insert(reqs, { "/mysql" })
+    table.insert(reqs, { "/postgres" })
+    table.insert(reqs, { "/redis" })
+    table.insert(reqs, { "/memcached" })

+    -- issue all the requests at once and wait when they all return local resps = { ngx.location.capture_multi(reqs) }

+    -- loop over the responses table
+    for i, resp in ipairs(resps) do
+    -- process the response table "resp"
+    end

 The `ngx.location.capture` function is just a special form of this function.
 Logically speaking, the `ngx.location.capture` can be implemented like this